We talk about consulting benchmarking a lot on this blog. And it’s for a good reason.

 That’s true for any business, but for professional services firms it’s especially important.
 Because there are little to no physical products, everything comes down to how effectively you are able to use time.
 This is often measured through an organization’s utilization performance, but in reality it is an attribute of every aspect of the business.
 From hiring a new subject matter expert to staffing a project or invoicing for your work, it’s the balance of quality and speed that drives results.

-Professional Services Utilization Benchmarks are Just the First Step
+Benchmarking for Consulting Utilization is Just the First Step

 Instead, I’d rather focus on using the visibility you have into your metrics to actually make decisions and effect change.
 This is where benchmarks come in.
 Benchmarking against your historical metrics helps you understand if changes you made had an impact, and benchmarking against your peers helps you understand where you need to make those changes.
 That first one is easy, but that second one, not so much.